 What if the insurance company writes their own estimate?

-If an insurance company is paying for your repairs then there is a petty good chance that one of their damage appraisers or adjusters will look at your car and write an estimate of their own.
+If an insurance company is paying for your repairs then an appraiser or adjuster from the insurance company may look at your car and write an estimate of their own.
 We will honor most insurance estimates and can use them as the basis to begin your repair work.
 If the insurance company left anything off of their estimate or if we uncover any hidden damage then we will contact the adjuster and see that all necessary parts and procedures are approved and covered as part of the claim.
-Rife’s Autobody will always look out for your best interest when dealing with insurance companies.
-YOU are our customer.
+Rife’s Autobody will always represent your best interest when dealing with insurance companies.
+YOU are our customer and YOU are where our loyalty lies.
 The insurance company just happens to be the one paying the bill.

 Both of our locations are full service collision & body repair shops with the equipment, training and resources to handle all of your collision and body repair needs.
 We repair all makes and models, and our facilities, managers and technicians are fully certified to provide all of the following services:

 - Damage repair estimates